fongandrew/hydeout/_posts/2020-10-27-ffuf-filters.md

 .
 ## Other Tips

 1. Always use `-mc all -ac`.
-You’re not at much risk of false positives due to matching ever response code since the autocalibrate will catch most issues it would cause.
+You’re not at much risk of false positives due to matching every response code since the autocalibrate will catch most issues it would cause.
 Also, I’ve seen response codes that are non-standard like 999.
-2. If you’re using `-mc all -ac` and there’s a small number of results
+2. If you’re using `-mc all -ac` and there’s a small number of results, look into them!
+It's often interesting behavior.
 3. Honestly, watching the results come in is really useful.
 I like a terminal which auto-makes links into links so I can click the results to go straight to the site.
 Ubuntu’s terminal does this.
 I also like to ffuf multiple sites at the same time so I can watch it all in split tmux windows.

 I have lots of tips for how to save off all your ffuf data and also parse it after the fact, but most of that will be in my bash alias / bash profile blog post that I plan to do soon.